-Category 1 data is predominately provided from Fuel Card reports.
-The exception is diesel fuel consumption relating to fire pump testing, and refrigerant emissions.
-These are both separately provided by the contractor and are manually collated.
-Refrigerant emissions also include the volume of gas required to regas existing HVAC systems after damage or repair.
+Category 1 data is provided from CardLink fuel card reports for petrol/diesel car usage from staff with fuel cards.
+Refrigerant leakage and diesel fire pump top ups are manually collated from Goodman Online purchase orders, which are provided by the contractor.
+Additionally, internal emails are used for any unrecorded refrigerant leakages.
+Refrigerant emissions also include the volume of gas required to re-gas existing HVAC systems after damage or repair.